I wanted a trophy boyfriend

 Attempts to control are maladaptive attempts to restore safety by reducing exposure to rejection.
 And we do it because it works – in a ‘short-term gain, long-term pain’ kind of a way.

-Reject them before they reject us.
-Because if they reject us – then our family and the world were right – we are defective and unlovable.
+Reject them before they reject you.
+Because if they reject you – then your family and the world were right – you are defective and unlovable.

-The only thing worse than a horrible suspicion that we are unlovable, as awful as that is, is having that suspicion confirmed.
+The only thing that’s worse than a horrible suspicion that you are unlovable, as deeply distressing as that is, is having that suspicion confirmed.

 That’s happened to me a few times.
 I almost didn’t survive.

-I realized that in order to stop rejecting Gorgeous Man, I needed to unlearn this tendency – this habit – of control and rejection.
+I realized that in order to stop rejecting Gorgeous Man, I needed to unlearn this tendency to control and reject.

-And I am doing just that.
-I’m practicing more adaptive ways of keeping myself safe.
+And I am practicing more adaptive ways of keeping myself safe.
 I journal.
 I practice mindfulness.
 I’m more aware of when I’m being controlling and rejecting.
 I’m practicing substituting irritation for curiosity and compassion.

 I now realize that as painful as it might be if Gorgeous Man rejects me, it won’t diminish my inherent worthiness of love.